path-cc/path-cc.github.io/_services/credit-accounts.md

 and its impact on research and education.
 To achieve this goal, PATh operates a fabric of capacity services that range from Research Computing Facilitation, to Access Points capable of managing distributed HTC workloads.
-Starting January 2022, PATh will add support for capacity credit accounts, with an NSF [Pilot for the Allocation of High-Throughput Computing Resources](https://www.nsf.gov/pubs/2022/nsf22051/nsf22051.jsp).
+Starting Spring 2022, PATh will add support for capacity credit accounts, with an NSF [Pilot for the Allocation of High-Throughput Computing Resources](https://www.nsf.gov/pubs/2022/nsf22051/nsf22051.jsp).
 These accounts will